 February 2017: The Enterprise Ethereum Alliance

 Technology behemoths are leveraging Ethereum to develop bespoke blockchain technology models.
-The formation of the Ethereum Enterprise Alliance in February 2017 was a significant step in this direction.16
+The formation of the Ethereum Enterprise Alliance in February 2017 was a significant step.16

 Microsoft Corporation, JP Morgan Chase, Intel Corporation, and Bank of New York Mellon Corp are notable names.
 Subsequently, the alliance was rolled out to 116 members.